Freskoko/CVHomePage/README.md

-# This is my home page!
+# This is my CV home page!

 To run locally, clone this repo and run `npm start`

+To deploy after being worked on: `npm run deploy`

 # Run in WSL: